 Carbon dioxide gas dissolves so readily in seawater that approximately one quarter of human caused CO₂ emissions become sequestered in the ocean.
 Once in the ocean, CO₂ combines with water to form a weak acid, resulting in a change in the chemistry of the sea.

-The other major change in seawater chemistry involves CO₂-driven changes in the solubility of calcium carbonate minerals (CaCO₃) used by many marine plants and animals to build their shells and skeletons.
+Ocean acidification also influences CO₂-driven changes in the solubility of calcium carbonate minerals (CaCO₃) used by many marine plants and animals to build their shells and skeletons.

 The solubility of CaCO₃ minerals depend on the amount of dissolved carbonate ions in seawater.